-This easy risotto is ready in about 40 minutes.
-So light and velvety that it will be tempting not to eat that second bowl.
-Swirled with parmesan and mascarpone for that extra hint of creaminess.
-Finished with mushrooms sautéed with balsamic vinegar and garlic.
+Easy balsamic mushroom risotto with garlic butter sauce.
+This risotto recipe is irresistibly light, velvety and ready in 40 minutes.
+It will be tempting not to eat that second bowl.
+Swirled with Parmesan and mascarpone for extra creaminess, then topped with garlicky mushrooms sautéed with balsamic vinegar.

-The mushrooms, along with a splash of balsamic and garlic, add such a deep flavor to this meal.
-It’s so rich and flavorful, it doesn’t really need much more of a garnish besides maybe a poached egg.
+The mushrooms, when combined with a splash of balsamic vinegar and garlic, bring a deep and rich flavor to the dish.
+It’s so flavorful that it doesn’t require much else besides maybe a poached egg as a garnish.

 - 5 tbsp olive oil

 - 1,5 L – 2 L /6-8 cups vegetable broth, warm

 - 1/3 cup/80 ml dry white wine

 - 2 tbsp olive oil

 - 2 tbsp unsalted butter

 - 4 garlic cloves, minced